own3d/docs/docs/docs/scene-builder/specification.md

 ## Abstract

-This documentation outlines the attributes and their descriptions for a Scene in the Scene Editor API response.
+This documentation outlines the attributes and their descriptions for a Scene in the Scene Builder API response.

 ## Restrictions